JoeQuattrone/ufc_schedule/README.md

 ## Usage

-Upon installation ufc_schedule, will give you clear directions from the main-menu
+Upon installation of ufc_schedule, you will be given clear directions on usage from the main-menu

 ## Development